 The legal terms “child custody” and “visitation” are quickly being replaced in the Connecticut divorce court system.
-Connecticut divorce lawyers and judges using terms like “parenting time,” “parenting plan” and “parental responsibility.”
+Connecticut divorce lawyers and judges use terms like “parenting time,” “parenting plan,” and “parental responsibility.”
 If you are considering divorce, it’s helpful to familiarize yourself with the updated terminology, so read on!

 The New Legal Terms for “Child Custody” and “Visitation” in Connecticut Divorces

-“Parenting time” is defined as the amount of time a parent spends with a child.
+“Parenting time” is the time a parent spends with a child.
 The old term for this was “visitation.”
-“Parenting time” reflects the fact that any time a child is with either parent, that parent is parenting, not just visiting.
+The new term, “parenting time,” reflects that any time a child is with either parent, that parent is parenting, not just visiting.

 “Parenting plans” are the new “custody agreement.”
-Parenting plans include more information than just what parent has custody of the child or children.
-A parenting plan often includes elements like parenting time, legal decision-making authority, financial support terms and rules around how parents will communicate about the child.
+These plans include more information than just what parent has custody of the child or children.
+For example, a parenting plan often includes elements like parenting time, legal decision-making authority, financial support terms, and rules around how parents communicate about the child.

 “Parental responsibility” refers to the set of rights and privileges that children have with their parents.
 Typically, parental responsibilities include both parenting time and decision-making responsibilities.